 When becoming pregnant isn’t easy

 Once you have decided that you are ready to embark on the journey into parenthood, often you expect that it’s all going to magically happen!
-After all, for many of us, so much effort has been put into ensuring that you don’t fall pregnant that it is expected this should be a straight forward, natural step.
+For many of us, so much effort has been put into ensuring that you don’t fall pregnant.
+So, it is often expected that falling pregnant should be a straight forward, natural step.

 The experience of trying to get pregnant can be all-consuming.
-If you have been trying to fall pregnant, but unsuccessfully, it is natural to feel frustrated and disappointed when you realise that you have not conceived at each cycle and it’s not happening.
+If you have been trying to get pregnant without success, it is natural to feel frustrated and disappointed when you realise that you have not conceived at each cycle and it’s not happening.

-You may also, quite understandably, feel angry, jealous or resentful of others around you – particularly towards those who seem to be able to become pregnant more quickly, effortlessly or accidentally.
+You may also, quite understandably, feel angry, jealous or resentful of others around you if you are finding it hard to get pregnant – particularly towards those who seem to be able to fall pregnant more quickly, effortlessly or accidentally.

 It all just seemed so unfair.
 We were desperate to have a baby and had been trying for months and months, and when someone announces that they are pregnant… well, sure you are happy for them, but another part of your heart just sinks, as you try and hold it together and be happy for them.